 After I’ve installed the 1Password app and set it up as my default password manager, whenever I reach a login screen anywhere on the phone, I can click the “Passwords” option.

-For the iPhone, you are able to take advantage of both Fingerprint ID and Face ID to unlock your vault, but only after the master password has been entered once.
+For the iPhone, you are able to take advantage of both Fingerprint ID and Face ID to unlock your vault.
+However, this is only possible after the master password has been entered once.

 At this point, just choose the appropriate login and your username and password will automatically be entered for you.